Learn how you can help ensure that the principle of due process endures this crisis

-Jenny supports the work of the Institute because everyone deserves to be treated fairly, consistently, and with respect under our justice system.
+Jenny supports the work of the organization because everyone deserves to be treated fairly, consistently, and with respect under our justice system.
 And, she learned to value the rule of law and how important it is especially to a newly established country to ensure peaceful transition and order: her great-grandfather was the first Chief Justice of the South Korean Supreme Court.